Cart 0

 From Pelican to Pelican.

-’ve spent my life chasing sound, salt, and stories — and somehow, they all led me here.
+I’ve spent my life chasing sound, salt, and stories.
+Somehow, they all led me to Pelican, Alaska.

-I’m a U.S. Coast Guard-licensed Master Captain and a Texas Gulf native who still keeps one foot in the studio and the other on deck.
-From mixing legends on stage to running Hook One in Alaskan waters, I’ve learned something simple:
+I’m a U.S. Coast Guard-licensed Master Captain and a Texas Gulf native who still keeps one foot in the studio and the other on the deck.
+From mixing legends on stage to running Ruby in Alaskan waters, I’ve learned something simple:

 The ocean and music have a lot in common.